-2.2 | Noise
+2.2 Noise

-When MPT spectral signatures for hidden objects are measured by a metal detector they will contain un-avoidable errors, as pointed out in Reference 26.
-For example, if an object is placed in a non-uniform background magnetic field that varies significantly over the object there is a modeling error since the background field in the rank 2 MPT model assumes the field over the object is uniform.
-There are other errors and noise associated with capacitive coupling with other low-conducting objects or soil, if the object is buried, as well as other generals noise (e.g., from amplifiers, parasitic voltages, and filtering).23 The accuracy of the signature can be improved by repeating the measurements and applying averaging filters, at the cost of spending more time to take the measurements.
-However, in a practical setting, there is trade-off to be made in terms of improving the accuracy against the measurement time and, consequently, the accuracy of the measured MPT coefficients is about 1-5 %,^{15,23,24} depending on the application.
+When MPT spectral signatures for hidden objects are measured by a metal detector they will contain unavoidable errors, as pointed out in [46].
+For example, if an object is placed in a non-uniform background magnetic field that varies significantly over the object there is a modelling error since the background field in the rank 2 MPT model assumes the field over the object is uniform.
+There are other errors and noise associated with capacitive coupling with other low-conducting objects or soil, if the object is buried, as well as other generals noise (e.g. from amplifiers, parasitic voltages and filtering) [24].
+The accuracy of the signature can be improved by repeating the measurements and applying averaging filters, at the cost of spending more time to take the measurements.
+However, in a practical setting, there is trade-off to be made in terms of improving the accuracy against the measurement time and, consequently, the accuracy of the measured MPT coefficients is about 1% to 5% [6, 23, 24], depending on the application.

-The MPT spectral signature coefficients we will use have been produced numerically using our MPT-Calculator software tool.^{1,26} This means that the MPT coefficients are obtained with higher accuracy than can currently be achieved from practical measurements, since the spectral signature is accurately computed for a large frequency range (up to the limit of the eddy current model) rather than noisy measurements being taken at a small number of discrete frequencies.
-The advantage of this is it allows a much larger library of objects and variations of materials to be considered, which is all highly desirable for achieving greater fidelity and accuracy when training an ML classifier.
+1Note that the entries of \mathbf{t}p are all 0 except for $(\mathbf{t}p){C_k} = 1$ corresponding to the kth class for a large frequency range (up to the limit of the eddy current model) rather than noisy measurements being taken at a small number of discrete frequencies.
+The advantage of this is it allows a much larger library of objects and variations of materials to be considered, which is all highly desirable for achieving greater fidelity and accuracy when training a ML classifier.
 But, for practical classification, noise appropriate to the system must be added.